What programming languages are supported in Positron?

 Is RStudio going away?

-- We began developing Positron as part of our mission to support open-source data science in multiple languages, including R and Python.
+- We are developing Positron as part of our mission to support open-source data science in multiple languages, including R and Python.

-- If you’re currently using RStudio and are happy with the experience, you can continue to enjoy RStudio.
+- If you are new to R or RStudio, we recommend starting with Positron.
+However, if you’re currently using RStudio and are happy with the experience, you can continue to enjoy RStudio.
 RStudio includes 10+ years of applied optimizations for R data analysis and package development.

 I’m coming from RStudio, and Positron’s keybindings are too different